aaronparker/docs/VcRedist/save-vcredist.md

 ### Optional parameters

-* `ForceWebRequest` - Forces the use of Invoke-WebRequest over Start-BitsTransfer.
-Useful for when running Server Core or under PowerShell Core
 * `Proxy` - Specify a proxy server to use when downloading the Visual C++ Redistributables
 * `ProxyCredential` - If the proxy server requires authentication, credentials can be specified as an PSCredential object